That’s right. Don’t quit smoking today*.

 You’re more likely to have a successful quit when you recognize that quitting smoking is a journey—one that involves planning, skills-building, and, most importantly, finding your own reasons to quit.
 True change isn’t about meeting someone else’s expectations for you on a day you didn’t choose.

-Maybe today, November 16, isn’t your day to quit*.
-But it could be the day you start exploring your own motivations around smoking and deciding if, when, and why you might want to quit.
+Maybe today is the day you decide to quit.
+But instead, it could be the day you start exploring your own motivations around smoking and deciding if, when, and why you might want to quit.
 So, over the next six days, we’re going to walk you through some steps that can help you answer those questions.

 By this time next week, you may find that you’re ready to set a quit date and start planning for it.
 Or you may decide that now isn’t the time.
-Either way, you’ll be more aware of when and why you smoke and why you might want to quit someday—on GASO or whatever day you choose.
+Either way, you’ll be more aware of when and why you smoke and why you might want to quit someday, whatever day you choose.